fbpx

 ©JRS Líbano

-Tanzania: inclusive education
+Tanzania: inclusive schools

-Only 21% of preschool-aged children attend nursery school, limiting their opportunities to interact with other children in a safe and protective environment and develop the social skills they need as they grow, and hindering their ability to cope with the trauma experienced as a result of their displacement.
-We are working with JRS to ensure that education serves as a bridge of peace between the refugee population and the host population.
+Since 2022, we have also committed ourselves to enhancing early childhood education for both the refugee population and the local community.
+Barely 21% of preschool-age children attend nursery school: this restricts them from interacting with other children in a safe and protective environment, limits them from developing the social skills they need as they grow, and hinders their ability to cope with the trauma experienced as a result of their displacement.
+We work hand in hand with JRS to make education a bridge of peace between the refugee population and the host population.

 ©JRS